-Pacing is an obsessive behavior where the dog walks back and forth along a specific path to self-sooth his anxiety.
+Pacing is an obsessive behavior where the dog walks back and forth along a specific path to self-sooth his stress.
 This may be accompanied by nervous vocalizations like whining or howling.

-Dogs that self harm deal with anxiety by obsessively licking, chewing, or scratching at their own bodies.
-Lick granulomas are common in dogs with separation anxiety as are injuries to the tail.
+Dogs that self harm deal with stress by obsessively licking, chewing, or scratching at their own bodies.
+Lick granulomas are common in dogs with separation stress as are injuries to the tail.

 How Can You Help Calm Your Dog When You’re Not Home?

 If your dog is displaying any of the serious symptoms above, the first priority should be a health and behavior consultation with your veterinarian.
-He or she can confirm that it is truly separation anxiety, not a medical problem.
-They can also recommend a professional trainer, anti-anxiety medications, holistic options, or lifestyle modifications such as those listed here.
+He or she can confirm that it is truly separation stress, not a medical problem.
+They can also recommend a professional trainer, anti-stress medications, holistic options, or lifestyle modifications such as those listed here.

 - Provide plenty of exercise – A tired dog is a calm dog.

-- Calm greetings & goodbyes – Making a fuss of leaving or returning reinforces separation anxiety.
+- Calm greetings & goodbyes – Making a fuss of leaving or returning reinforces separation stress.